MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 ## Bill of Materials (BOM)

+*Please note that there was an error in the published BOM before February 24, 2024.
+If you assembled your board before that date, I recommend you replace R5, R6, and C8 to their new values listed below.*

 | Reference Designators | Value/Part Number      | Package        | Description        | Source                                           |
 | --------------------- | ---------------------- | -------------- | ------------------ | ------------------------------------------------ |
 | B1                    | CR2025, CR2016, CR2032*| See note above | Backup Battery     | [https://mou.sr/3PLccol](https://mou.sr/3PLccol) |